Jacob-Lockwood/pencil/README.txt

 extended to a lot of languages with some translation.

-All I've got so far is a fairly established idea about the language's syntax.
+All I've got so far is a fairly established idea about the language's syntax, and a lexer.
 I'm implementing the interpreter in TypeScript with Deno because I like TypeScript and I thought Deno seemed interesting and fairly intuitive.

 If you have any feedback or ideas for the language, please open an issue!
 It would be really useful for me